 You are not eligible for assistance from the N.C.
 Foreclosure Prevention Fund if you have been convicted of a mortgage-related felony including larceny, theft, fraud, forgery, money laundering, or tax evasion, within the last ten years.

 Program payments are made directly to the mortgage servicer whose participation in this program is voluntary.
 (A mortgage servicer is the company that collects monthly mortgage payments from borrowers on behalf of the owner of the loan, as well as tracks account balances, manages the escrow account, handles loss mitigation applications, and pursues foreclosure in the case of defaulted loans.)

 Go to www.ncforeclosureprevention.gov, then click on “Am I Eligible to Apply?” and then choose the link “Find Out if You Are Eligible For Help From the N.C.
 Foreclosure Prevention Fund” to complete an initial eligibility questionnaire.

 If you are eligible for the program, you can either:

 In April 2016, the N.C.
 Foreclosure Prevention Fund received an additional $224 million in funding.
 Assistance is provided on a first-come, first-served basis and the program is scheduled to last through 2020.

 To learn more about the N.C.
 Foreclosure Prevention Fund program, call 888-623-8631.

 If you are facing foreclosure for any reason (not necessarily related to your employment situation), you can call the State Home Foreclosure Prevention Project at 888-442-8188.
-This program offers free help, including counseling, assistance in dealing with your servicer, and, in some cases, access to legal services to any North Carolina homeowner who has received a 45-day pre-foreclosure notice and/or a foreclosure help letter from the N.C Housing Finance Agency.
+This program offers free help, including counseling, assistance in dealing with your servicer, and, in some cases, access to legal services.
 (Learn more about the North Carolina foreclosure process.)